rish987/trackswitch-manuform/README.md

 that will be printed as single points in a layer -- that is, all corners should be printed as part of a line of filament.
 Double-check in the layers preview after slicing that this is really the case!
-One trick that I have found useful is to translate the part such that any problematic corners are at the lowest point in the model and pushed slightly below the build plate (so they will be cut off a little bit and not printed as points).
+One trick that I have found useful is to orient the part such that any problematic corners are at the lowest point in the model and pushed slightly below the build plate (so they will be cut off a little bit and not printed as points).
 By rotating the part, you should be able to protect at least two corners in this way: